 On the day that Hogarth House reopened after refurbishment and redisplay it seemed appropriate to mention Spode and printing.
 William Hogarth (1697-1764) rose from humble beginnings to become a great British painter and engraver and Sergeant Painter to the King.
 November 8th 2011 saw the culmination of a restoration project with his house reopening to the public.
 Hogarth produced prints from his paintings using engraved copper plates - Hogarth himself was a master engraver.
-Click Hogarth for an image of the man.

 |Copper plate and tools, Hogarth House

 |Paul Holdway engraving Italian pattern, 2006

 |Backstamp, Spode soup plate, 1816

 In about 1784 Josiah Spode is thought to have perfected the technique of underglaze blue printing on earthenware in Stoke, Staffordshire - a technique which eventually brought blue printed pottery, with which we are so familiar, to the masses.
-Spode's copper plates are engraved the right way round as the engraving is transferred from the copper plate to the pot via a piece of thin paper, hence the term transfer printed or, particularly in the USA, transferware.
-A name which seems to have been used in the early 1800s is 'blue ware' as can be see in the image of a backstamp from 1816.
+Spode's copper plates are engraved the 'right way round' as the engraving is transferred from the copper plate to the pot via a piece of thin paper, hence the term transfer printed or, particularly in the USA, transferware.
+A name which seems to have been used in the early 1800s is 'blue ware' as can be seen in the image of a backstamp from 1816.

-I am always amazed at the skill of the engraver engraving on a flat two-dimensional copper the design for a three-dimensional coffee pot!
+I am always amazed at the skill of the engraver engraving on a flat two-dimensional copper the design for a three-dimensional coffee pot.

 |Spode Leg Bath, Long Eliza pattern c1820

 Initially Spode's blue printed wares were for the well-to-do and this is shown in the type of wares produced such as a leg bath or rouge pot.
-However by the mid 1800s blue printed ware was everywhere and made by many manufacturers.
+However by the mid-1800s blue printed ware was everywhere and made by many manufacturers.
 Spode's however remained supreme with high quality pottery bodies, glazes, printers and transferrers and, of course, skilled engravers, many of whom had served long apprenticeships.
 Spode continued to use copper plate engraving until about 2008, long after most manufacturers had abandoned the technique.
-In 2006 I took a series of photos of Paul Holdway, Head Engraver at Spode, working on a engraving for Italian pattern.
+In 2006 I took a series of photos of Paul Holdway, Head Engraver at Spode, working on an engraving for Italian pattern.

-The copper plates in the museum collection used to number about 25,000 items dating back to the late 1700s when I was at Spode.
-Although some have now been lost the remainder are under the care of the Spode Museum Trust and I hope all will be preserved - research through them is incomplete and it is still not sure what fascinating new information may be found and what may be of interest in the future.
+When I was Curator at the SpodeMuseum, the copper plates in the museum collection used to number about 25,000 items dating back to the late 1700s.
+Sadly, although some have now been 'lost', the remainder are under the care of the Spode museum and I hope will be preserved.
+Although Robert Copeland listed them (way before computers so all recorded by hand) and researched them, their study is incomplete and it is still not sure what fascinating new information may be found and what may be of interest in the future.
 Researching in them in about 2002 I found new information to tell us more of the history of Spode and I am convinced there is more yet to be revealed.